Advising in Biology

 Directors of the specialized majors best understand the nuances of each major and in addition to your advisor can be a source of advising with questions pertaining to your major – e.g. pathways through the major, study abroad programs, internships, etc.

-- Biology of Global Health: Prof Rosenwald (firstname.lastname@example.org)
+- Biology of Global Health: Prof. Steven Singer (firstname.lastname@example.org)

-The Directors of Undergraduate Studies oversee all advising within the department and are the signatory authorities for official forms (e.g. transfer credits, study abroad for students from all majors.
+The Director of Undergraduate Studies oversees all advising within the department and is the signatory authority for official forms (e.g. transfer credits, study abroad for students from all majors.
 They hold mandatory start-of-school meetings early in September that will highlight topics particularly important to each class: e.g. declaring a major, getting involved in research, RISE (and RISE&Teach), study abroad, internships, post-graduate school applications, careers, etc.

-General admission questions can also be addressed to the director of Undergraduate students and studies: Prof. Heidi Elmendorf (email@example.com)
+General questions can also be addressed to the Director of Undergraduate Students and Studies: Prof. Anne Rosenwald (email@example.com)

 - Attend the start-of-school meetings!